 On 10 April 2018, the European Court of Human Rights issued a judgment in the case of Bistieva and others against Poland.
 The case concerned a family of five, placed in the detention centre in Kętrzyn for almost 6 months.
 The court ruled that their right to family life was violated and Polish authorities did not assess the impact of the detention on the family, did not consider alternatives to detention and did not view detention as a measure of a last resort.
 Furthermore, the court held that no sufficient reason was provided to justify the detention and the best interest of the child was not taken into account.
 The court held that the family was in the detention centre for too long and the preceding asylum procedure concerning a family with children should be conducted faster and with greater diligence.
 Proceedings of execution of that judgment take place before the CoE Committee of Ministers.
 In June 2019 the government presented an Action Report on the implementation of the judgment in this case.
 According to the government, alternatives to detention are taken into account in cases of families with children, detention procedures are standardized, identification system of vulnerable groups is developed and implemented, and asylum cases persons in detention are treated with priority by the asylum authorities.
 Moreover, the guarded centres are adjusted to the needs of minors, children have access to education and medical care.
 Additionally, the Bistieva judgment has been translated into Polish, published on the Ministry of Justice website and disseminated among asylum authorities and Border Guard.
 Hence, Polish government stated that general measures adopted are sufficient and Poland fulfilled its obligations.
 In the opinion of Border Guard, that judgment does not impact prolongation of a foreigners’ stay in detention centres.
 On the other hand, according to HFHR, the general measures taken by Poland are not sufficient because the amendments in Polish law are not always applied in practice and Polish courts, placing children in detention centre, do not refer to the child’s best interest and do not treat children as a part of the proceedings, ignoring their presence.
 Furthermore, the courts rely on the information provided by the Border Guard and disregard independent psychological opinion on the negative impact of detention on children.
 Detention is not applied as a measure of last resort but rather it is maintained for the maximum period.

 On 29 January 2019 the European Court of Human Rights communicated the case R.M. and Others against Poland.
 The application was lodged on 26 February 2018 and concerned family with three minor children, placed in the detention centre in Kętrzyn for almost eight months.
 Family was transferred to Poland under Dublin III regulation.
 Detention was prolonged despite the psychological problems of one of the children.
-The applicants presented an expert opinions but the courts extended their detention.
+The applicants presented an expert opinion but the courts extended their detention.
 The applicant complains that the detention of her children, then aged eleven and three years, constituted treatment contrary to Article 3 of the ECHR and her detention was also arbitrary, unjustified and unnecessary.
 The applicant also stated that placing and continuation of their detention had violated Article 5(4) of the ECHR as she had not received Border Guard motions on prolongation of their detention.
 Additionally, she complained that detention was a disproportionate interference with their right to respect for their family life.
+The case is pending as for MAarch 2021.

 In November 2019, a complaint to the UN Human Rights Committee was submitted to challenge another case of child detention.
-It addressed detention of asylum seeking family (single father with two children) in the detention centre in Biała Podlaska for 10 months, following their Dublin-transfer to Poland in November 2018.
+It addressed detention of an asylum-seeking family (single father with two children) in the detention centre in Biała Podlaska for 10 months, following their Dublin-transfer to Poland in November 2018.
 In this case, courts did not properly asses children’s situation and their best interests.
 The District Court, prolonging the detention of the family, considered only the opinion of Border Guard stating that there were no contradictions for the further children’s’ stay in detention centre.
 Likewise, Border Guard refused to release the family despite the fact that mental condition of children was deteriorating.
+On 10 of February 2021 the case was communicated to the Polish government.

 Article 89cb Law on Protection.

-Information from different branches of the SG (February-March 2020).
+Information from different branches of the SG in Krosno Odrzańskie and Kętrzyn 2021.

 Article 88a(3) Law on Protection.